Milwaukee Area Technical College: History

-MATC District
+Academics

 The MATC District is one of 16 districts that make up the Wisconsin Technical College System (WTCS).
 The district covers all of Milwaukee County, the southern two-thirds of Ozaukee County and parts of Washington County.
 It is governed by a nine-member board composed of residents of the district.
 Board members serve without pay and are appointed to three-year terms by an appointment committee that consists of elected officials from the 21 school districts within the MATC District.